oscarotero/d.js/README.md

 ### d.parse()

-Parses html and returns `documentFragment`
+Parses html and returns a `DocumentFragment`

 * **html** A string with the code to parse